-As Shark Point is made up of more than 1 pinnacle there is always somewhere on the reef to shelter from any currents, so you can dive here any time of the month.
+As Phuket Shark Point is made up of more than 1 pinnacle there is always somewhere on the reef to shelter from any currents, so you can dive here any time of the month.

 ++ Siam Bay Statues

 One of Phuket's newest sites is located at the north end of Siam Bay, Racha Yai Island, and it may be the only place in the world where you can dive with elephants.
 Racha Yai is not normally known as a destination for diving with 'the big stuff' but here you certainly can.

-In 2006 the Thai government commissioned the design of some underwater statues in order to create an artificial reef to attract back the Phuket diving tourists, after the tsunami of December 2004.
+In 2006 the Thai government commissioned the design of some underwater statues in order to create an artificial reef to attract back diving tourists to Phuket after the tsunami of December 2004.

 The various structures that make up the artificial reef sit on a sandy bottom, a short swim from the coral reef edge.
 There is also a mooring line for easy descents directly onto the statues.
 The deepest point is 22 metres with an average depth on the bottom of around 18 metres, making this a popular option on PADI Open Water Diver Course dives 3 and 4.
 The water is generally clear so some rather unusual photo opportunities are possible.